afshinamighi/Courses/basecamp/week01/misc/inf_bc_w01_problem_solving.md

    - Debug any errors and refine the code as needed.

 8. **Optimize and Refactor**:
-   - Optimize the code for efficiency if necessary.
    - Refactor the code to improve readability and maintainability.

 ## Example